cleipski/Citibike/README.md

 <img src="img/monthly_variations_in_annual_passes_sold_01.png" width="400"/>

-The strong strong seasonality is very obvious and makes a meaningful sales forecast non-trivial, in particular when combined with an additional growth expectation.
+The strong seasonality is very obvious and makes a meaningful sales forecast non-trivial, in particular when combined with an additional growth expectation.

-Focussing on the years 2015 and 2016 only (the most stable years in terms of Citi Bike's business operations and leadership), the observed trends can be fit well with a model consisting of two linked Gaussian components.
+Focusing on the years 2015 and 2016 only (the most stable years in terms of Citi Bike's business operations and leadership), the observed trends can be fit well with a model consisting of two linked Gaussian components.

 <img src="img/monthly_variations_in_annual_passes_sold_02.png" width="400"/>